A simple fix for the Dell 2407 Ghosting Problem

 Color settings which fix the ghosting problem on the Dell 2407

-Other people have confirmed that these settings solve the problem for them and I hope they help you, too.
-Tell your 2407 owning friends!
+I've tried this on both A03 and A04 revision 2407wfp displays and it worked on both.
+(The A04 was much better to begin with, though.)
+Other people have also confirmed that these settings solved the problem for them.
+I hope they help you, too.
+Tell your 2407-owning friends!

-Plug: If the info here helped fix your monitor then you can repay me by reading my introduction to Directory Opus, a super-cool file manager for Windows.
-I don't make Opus, or make any money from it, but I absolutely love the program and I want to share it with you.
+If the info here helped with your monitor then you can repay me (and maybe discover a cool piece of software for yourself) by reading my introduction to Directory Opus, a super-cool file-manager for Windows.
+I love the program and want to spread the word.
 Check it out if you have a moment. :-)